What to expect when a council health and safety inspector calls.

 Local Government Ombudsman (external website)

-More information, including what businesses must do by law, can be found in the following HSE leaflet:
+More information, including what businesses must do by law, can be found on the Health and Safety Executive website below: